Eyevinn/chaos-stream-proxy/README.md

 ## Corruptions

-Currently, the Stream Corruptor supports 3 types of corruptions for HLS streams.
+Currently, the Chaos Stream Proxy supports 3 types of corruptions for HLS streams.
 These corruptions may be used in combination of one another.

 ### Specifying Corruption Configurations (HLS)